boazbk/tcs/lec_06a_universality.md

 (As we'll see in the next lecture, this is not something special to NAND++ but is a feature of many other computational models.)
 The existence of such a universal program has far reaching applications, and we will explore them in the rest of this course.

-To describe the unviersal program, it will be convenient for us to introduce some extra "syntactic sugar" for NAND++.
+To describe the universal program, it will be convenient for us to introduce some extra "syntactic sugar" for NAND++.
 We'll use the name NAND<< for  the language of NAND++ with this extra syntactic sugar.
 The classes of functions computable by  NAND++ and NAND<< programs are identical, but NAND<< can sometimes be more convenient to work with.
 Moreover, NAND<< will be useful for us later in the course when we will turn to modelling _running time_ of algorithms.^[Looking ahead, as we will see in the next lecture, NAND++ programs are essentially equivalent to _Turing Machines_ (more precisely, their single-tape, oblivious  variant), while NAND<< programs are equivalent to _RAM machines_.
 Turing machines are typically the standard model used in computability and complexity theory, while RAM machines are used in algorithm design.
 As we will see, their powers are equivalent up to polynomial factors in the running time.]